ysjin94/Slaying-the-Spire/README.md

 If the mod does not run correctly
 * check the `communication_mod_errors.log`
-You can find it Steam->select "Slay the Spire" -> click "Manage"-> "Browes localfile"->"Resource"
+You can find it Steam->select "Slay the Spire" -> click "Manage"-> "Browse localfile"->"Resource"

 # Building Deck :